Our Mission

 We cite our sources throughout our content.
 If you find information that appears outdated or incorrect, please let us know.
 Laws change, fees update, and we want to keep our resources current.

-Read more about how we create and verify content in our editorial process.
+Read more about how we create and verify content in our editorial process, and how we review and fix reported issues in our corrections and updates policy.

 What Settled Is Not